VirtoCommerce/vc-module-event-bus/docs/index.md

 ## Scenarios

 !!! note
     All operations are accessible via Rest API only.
-You will need create [API Key or grant permission before the call](https://virtocommerce.com/docs/latest/user-guide/security/#generate-api-key).
+You will need create [an API Key and grant permission before the call](https://virtocommerce.com/docs/latest/user-guide/security/#generate-api-key).

 ### List of actual event/resources
 As an API Client, I want to List of actual event/resources, so that I can get list of the events and create a subscription.